odud-by/uae-fdi-resilience-analysis/README.md

 However, ARDL-based forecasts can overreact to short-term fluctuations.
 To address this, base-case projections are blended with a trend anchor derived from recent realised FDI growth.
 This ensures that forecasts remain grounded in observed investment momentum while preserving sensitivity to underlying macroeconomic conditions.

-### Model Scope & Interpretation

 The ARDL model's role is to:

 - Quantify the short-run exposure of FDI inflows to movements in oil prices, economic growth, and trade openness
 - Capture delayed responses and persistence effects that are common in investment data
 - Provide a baseline trajectory around which alternative scenarios can be constructed

-The model is not intended to generate precise point forecasts in isolation.
-Instead, its outputs are interpreted in conjunction with recent investment momentum and explicit assumptions about the external environment.

 ### Data & Estimation Window